michelcrypt4d4mus/clown_sort/README.md

 ```

 Other stuff that happens:
-* Files that match multiple patterns will be copied to multiple destination folders.
 * The `ImageDescription` EXIF tag will be written (for images)
 * All timestamps will be preserved.
-* If the file is not modified or renamed it will merely be moved.
+* Files that match multiple patterns will be copied to multiple destination folders.
-* If modifications are to be made then the original file will be moved into a `Processed/` directory after it has been handled.
+* The original file will be moved into a `Processed/` directory after it has been handled.

+Note also that:
+* Obviously this works on images that are more substantive than just self-clowning screenshots
+* PDFs can be sorted by contents or filename, e.g. a PDF named `Crypto bro poetry.pdf` containing a verse like _"Fuck u justin sun  and fuck ur dick face... u all play with investing and money of the people !!!!"_ by the noted bard JOKER_OF_CRYPTO will be copied to the `Justin Sun/` folder but not renamed.
-Note that obviously this works on screenshots that are more substantive than just self-clowning screenshots.
-Note also that videos are not OCRed and can only be moved based on filename matches.
+* Videos are not OCRed and can only be moved based on filename matches, e.g. a file called `SBF is a big fat liar.mov` will be moved to the `FTX/` folder but otherwise left alone.

 ## Quick Start
 ```sh